ros2/ros2_documentation/source/Tutorials/Beginner-CLI-Tools/Understanding-ROS2-Services/Understanding-ROS2-Services.rst

   ros2 service info <service_name>

-This returns the service type and count of service clients and servers.
+This returns the service type and the count of service clients and servers.

-For example, you can find the count of clients and servers for ``/clear`` service:
+For example, you can find the count of clients and servers for the ``/clear`` service:

 .. code-block:: console